 Concurrently with becoming a public company on October 19, 2021, Algoma entered into an investor rights agreement (the "Investor Rights Agreement") with certain shareholders party thereto.
 Pursuant to the Investor Rights Agreement, each of (i) Bain Capital Credit, LP, (ii) Barclays Bank PLC, (iii) GoldenTree Asset Management LP, and (iv) Marathon Asset Management, L.P. and Archview Investment Group LP, acting jointly (collectively, the "Principal Shareholders") have the right to nominate a Director for election to the Board for so long as such Principal Shareholder, together with any affiliates or related funds, beneficially owns at least 7.36% of the Company's outstanding Shares.
-In addition, each Principal Shareholder, together with any affiliates or related funds, acquires and beneficially owns at least 18.4% of the Company's outstanding Shares.
+In addition, each Principal Shareholder has the right to nominate a second Director for election to the Board for so long as such Principal Shareholder, together with any affiliates or related funds, acquires and beneficially owns at least 18.4% of the Company's outstanding Shares.